godaddy/gasket/docs/quick-start.md

 yarn create gasket-app --help
 ```

-Now you can create gasket apps with the `create-gasket-app` command, the `appname` and the preset you would like to use.
-In this example we will create a Next.js app.
-The `appname` is the only required argument.
+In this example we will create a Next.js app by specifying the app name along with the preset `@gasket/preset-nextjs`:

 ```bash
 npx create-gasket-app <app-name> --presets @gasket/preset-nextjs